nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/OpenMP_settings.md

 each platform has 36, respectively 40 physical cores per node.
 Each physical core can handle up to two threads in parallel using [Hyperthreading](https://support.nesi.org.nz/hc/en-gb/articles/360000568236).
-Therefore you can run up to 72 threads on Mahuika and 80 threads on Maui.
+Therefore you can run up to 72 threads on Mahuika and 80 threads on Māui

 The environment variable that controls the number of threads is OMP\_NUM\_THREADS, e.g.,